About the earthfunerals Enterprise

 Kevin has won awards for innovative ‘bio-coffin’ designs, has worked as a consultant to the funeral industry, and is acknowledged as an authority on the natural burial process.
 He was also instrumental in the establishment of a private, natural burial ground at the Aldinga Arts Ecovillage in 2016 – the first natural burial ground established under the new South Australian legislation.

-Kevin holds a bachelor’s degree in psychological sciences from the University of New England, and has studied at the Maastricht University in the Netherlands.
+Kevin holds a bachelor’s degree in psychological science from the University of New England, and has studied at the Maastricht University in the Netherlands.

-The Executive Team benefits from the support of Starfish associates, partners and members, and several specialist industry advisors.
+The Project Director benefits from the support of Starfish associates, partners and members, and several specialist industry advisors.
+Similarly, earthfunerals benefits from the guidance and oversight of Starfish’s professional Board of Directors.

 Kevin’s full biography is available on LinkedIn.